*Updated 20 February, 2018*

 I earned pretty good money as a meter reader, but it wasn’t something I wanted to do for the rest of my life.

-I dedicated my University studies to Spanish, French and ESL, my goal being to teach English to non-native speakers, but the more time I spent reading meters the less I was using the teaching skills I’d paid thousands for.
+I dedicated my University studies to Spanish, French and ESL, my goal being to teach English to non-native speakers, but the more time I spent reading meters the less I was using the teaching skills I’d paid thousands for, and to be quite honest, teaching was never my dream.

 So, with student loan debt hanging over me and the desire to see more of the world, I began thinking about other opportunities.

-I knew quite a few ESL teachers and world travelers, and one day someone told me I could easily find a teaching job in South Korea at a private language school.
+I knew quite a few ESL teachers and world travelers, and one day, an old friend told me I could easily find a teaching job in South Korea at a private language school.
 It would be easy and quick money!
 Why not?

 The opportunity sounded interesting.

-The teacher I knew was already there working on a U.S. Air Base for the Department of Defense, and put me in contact with someone who could connect me with a language school.
+The person who suggested it to me was already there working on a U.S. Air Base for the Department of Defense, so eventually I connected with a language school in the heart of Seoul.

 My memories of this phase aren’t crisp.
 All I know is that I didn’t research my opportunity very well and jumped into it wholeheartedly without worrying about the harsh realities that I may face once there.